Before creating an advert for a doll there is some preparation and thinking to be done first.

 Photos – you can upload a maximum of 12 photos.
 The first photo needs to be a landscape picture ideally showing a close up of the face.
 The photo can be quite wide and thin so that it looks nice when someone goes into your advert.
 All the other photos can be either portrait or landscape.
 If you have more than 12 photos you can say in your description that more photos are available on request.
 Make sure you have these ready should someone ask, perhaps in the form of a PDF to send.
 Don’t worry if your photos are in the wrong order.
 Once they are all loaded up you can drag them into the right position.

 Description – include lots of detail here as per the advertising guidelines.
 To help search engines it is recommended that you include 300 words or more.
 Please also include whether or not you are willing to send the doll internationally.
 In this case you can either quote prices in your description for different parts of the world, or you can ask interested parties to contact you for a quote.
 Do you have more photos available on request?
 Do you have a preference for payment method?
 Are you happy for someone to collect?
 How will the item be sent – provide courier name, the service (how many days, tracked, insurance, signature on delivery) and the price.
 Or will shipping be included in the price?

 Price – the price of the doll only excluding shipping.

 Well I think that’s everything covered.
-If you feel I have missed something out then please do get in touch so that I can add more information for other users if needed.
+If you feel I have missed something out or my ramblings have not made sense, then please do get in touch so that I can add more information for other users if needed.